-CLASS A F I Р
+CLASS А F I Р

-PERFORMANCE . () 0 0 0
+PERFORMANCE 0 0 0 0

-QUALITY OF SERVICE \circ 0 \bigcirc \bigcirc
+QUALITY OF SERVICE 0 0 0 0

-AFM COSTS \circ \bigcirc \bigcirc \bigcirc
+AFM COSTS 0 0 0 \bigcirc

-COMP MARKET RATES \circ \bigcirc \bigcirc \bigcirc
+COMP MARKET RATES \bigcirc 0 0 \bigcirc

-ECONOMIES OF SCALE \bigcirc \bigcirc \bigcirc
+ECONOMIES OF SCALE \bigcirc 0 0 \bigcirc

-COMPARABLE SERVICES 0 0 \bigcirc \bigcirc
+COMPARABLE SERVICES 0 0 0 \bigcirc

-CLASS OF UNIT \bigcirc \bigcirc \bigcirc
+CLASS OF UNIT \bigcirc 0 0 \bigcirc

-OVERALL Ó \bigcirc \bigcirc \bigcirc
+OVERALL \bigcirc 0 0 0

-Taking into account all seven value considerations included in the assessment, we are generally satisfied that the fund is demonstrating value across all share classes.
+Taking into account all seven value considerations included in the assessment, we are generally satisfied that the fund is demonstrating value across the majority of share classes.
 We have summarised our assessment of each area separately below.
 Where an area has resulted in an action being taken or is undergoing a further review, we have shared the steps we have taken or will take to try and improve this area.